 If you’re unfamiliar with the process, our iOS 11 downgrade guide will take you step-by-step through the downgrade.

 iOS 11.2 Jailbreak

-Jailbreak users should avoid the iOS 11.2 beta.
+Jailbreak users should avoid the iOS 11.2 update.

 For more about the iOS 11 jailbreak, take a look at our roundup.